rggjan/nlp/README.md

 less than 10 per cent in one iteration, we stop.

 ## Results
-- Due to the long run times, only 2 training texts are feasible
+Due to the long run times, only about 2 training texts are feasible, what is what we tested our algorithm with.

+However, the results for a given training set look quite reasonable.
+The ten unknown tags are reasonably distributed over all the sentences, and similar word types seem to be tagged with similar tags (like "I", "he" and "Scotty" often with tag "s2", for example).